brorb/710-wiki/Content/Concepts/prj_Home.exe.md

 Within the game's files, there is a .gdc script named "CONVERSATION" that was referenced in "lm-2".
 Unfortunately, it is empty when it should have contained a conversation between [[Travis]] and a redacted character.
 According to [[SYSTEM]], the conversation itself was destroyed <!-- discord-cite:cite-mgvl8knp-m5mntx -->, but by whom remains unclear.

+According to the game's metadata, it was created on August 14th, 2024.

 > [!discord-cite]- Discord citation (4 messages)
 >
 > ```json